PE & Sport Premuim

 We support our pupils in the participation of sporting challenges and experiences to develop their opportunities for leadership, citizenship and for making a positive contribution to the school and its local community.
 Our pupils have some opportunities to take part in local and national sporting events.

-We received an amount of £4,824 There will be a further allocation, yet to be determined, in the new financial year, after April 2018.
-A breakdown of how the funding was allocated and the intended outcomes for pupils can be found here: Pe and sports premium 2017 2018
+We recieved an amount of £16,886.
+A breakdown of how the funding was allocated and the intended outcomes for pupils can be found here: PE and Sports Premium 2021 2022 Final

-We received an amount of £8,238 A detailed breakdown of how this funding was allocated and the outcomes of this investment can be found here: Pe and sports premium 2016 2017
+We recieved an amount of £16,687.
+A breakdown of how the funding was allocated and the intended outcomes for pupils can be found here: PE and Sports Premium 2020 2021 Final